How to commute to Taguig from Quiapo?

 About Taguig

-Taguig (Tagalog: [taˈɡiɡ]), officially the City of Taguig (Filipino: Lungsod ng Taguig), is a 1st class highly urbanized city in Metro Manila, Philippines.
-According to the 2020 census, it has a population of 886,722 people.
-Located in the northwestern shores of Laguna de Bay, the city is known for Bonifacio Global City, one of the leading financial centers of the Philippines.
+Taguig (Tagalog: [taˈɡiɡ] ), officially the City of Taguig (Filipino: Lungsod ng Taguig), is the fourth-most populous city in the Philippines with a population of 1.2 million people.
+The city is located alongside the northwestern shores of Laguna de Bay in Metro Manila, Philippines.
+Taguig is known for Bonifacio Global City, one of the leading financial centers of the Philippines.
 Originally a fishing village during the Spanish and American colonial periods, it experienced rapid growth when...

 Read more on Wikipedia...